mrtshoot/laravel-on-docker/README.md

 add following content on each bash file

 #### up.sh
-with up.sh you can build and run your project on docker and see result of your project configuration.

 ```
 #!/bin/bash
 docker build -t $1:latest .
 docker run -d  -p $2 --name $1 $1:latest
 ```
-you should run up.sh with following structure
+with up.sh you can build and run your project on docker and see result of your project configuration.you should run up.sh with following structure

 ```
 ./up.sh [image-name] [host_port]:9000